 You can also add a little amount of fine sooji (semolina) for a different texture of the atta halwa.

 Ghee – This halwa should be made in desi ghee (clarified butter) for the best result.
-If ghee is not available, then you can make it in unsalted butter.
+If ghee is unavailable, you can make it in unsalted butter.

-I like my atte ka halwa very mildly sweet and but you can definitely increase the amount of sugar as per your taste preference.
+I like my atte ka halwa very mildly sweet, but you can increase the amount of sugar per your taste preference.

-Add crushed green cardamom or cardamom powder, it gives a nice flavor and aroma to the halwa.
+Add crushed green cardamom or cardamom powder; it gives the halwa a nice flavor and aroma.

 Nuts like almonds and cashew nuts give this halwa a lovely texture.